How prepared is Taiwan for a war with China?

 With a population of just 23 million and a military of 169,000 active service personnel, Taiwan is dwarfed by China’s population and military strength.
 The PLA is the largest standing army in the world with 2 million members and it has much stronger air, naval and firepower than Taiwan, according to the International Institute for Strategic Studies (IISS), a London-based think tank.

+“In the midst of tremendous internal and external pressures, Taiwan’s democracy has grown and thrived… and we have emerged with even greater resilience,” she said.

+“The Taiwanese people,” she added, “will be a democratic and free people for generations to come.”

-Taiwan’s President Tsai Ing-wen is due to speak at the island’s National Day on October 10, when there will be a military parade in front of the presidential office.
-She has previously used the occasion to outline defence initiatives and modernisation plans.
+Tsai, who is in her second and final term in officer, has previously used the occasion to outline defence initiatives and modernisation plans.

 So, faced with such an existential threat just 180km (111 miles) across the Taiwan Strait, just how prepared is Taipei to face a war with China?